 Stock Beta

-How do you interpret a stock's beta in the context of CAPM?
+How do you interpret a stock's beta in the context of the Capital Asset Pricing Model (CAPM)?

 Title Category Subcategory Difficulty Status